 It’s no secret that college is often the catalyst for many young people to experiment with drugs and alcohol, sometimes excessively.
 But when it comes to college drug use, what can you expect to come across and what risks do they pose?

-Drug Abuse Statistics in College
+Drug Abuse Statistics In College

 Before delving into the actual drugs college students tend to favor, it’s important to understand just how common drug abuse on campus is.
-College age students are one of the most at-risk age groups when it comes to alcohol and drug abuse.
+College-age students are one of the most at-risk age groups when it comes to alcohol and drug abuse.
 College drugs are becoming increasingly common on campuses across the country, with the number of people abusing these drugs at an all-time high.

-According to Substance Abuse and Mental Health Services Administration (SAMHSA), more than one-third of full-time college students engaged in binge drinking in August.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), more than one-third of full-time college students engaged in binge drinking in August.
 Binge drinking is defined as the consumption of an excessive amount of alcohol in a short period of time.
 For women, this is consuming four or more alcoholic beverages at once or across several hours.
 For men, the number is a little higher, with binge drinking being defined as five or more alcoholic beverages at one time.
 Approximately one in five college students consumed illicit drugs in August as well.
 With such large populations of students engaging in abusing drugs and alcohol, it’s important to understand what college drugs are being used and why.

 The most commonly abused of all college drugs is alcohol.
 Alcohol abuse is notoriously synonymous with the “college experience”, with many students confusing binge drinking and alcohol abuse with “normal drinking.”
 Seen as a rite of passage for many students, going to parties and getting heavily inebriated is encouraged.